fsmb/fcvs-api/samples/readme.md

 # Samples

-This section provides sample code for using the UA API.
+This section provides sample code for using the FCVS API.

 [C#](csharp/)